-Alternative Benefits Potential Issues Conclusion Roychester Alternative 1: No action None Will not provide any ecological or societal benefit Not recommended Roychester Alternative 2: Stream Restoration, including: Bank Stabilization, Sanitary Sewer Relocation, Riparian Zone Enhancement, and potential Upland Native Plantings Reduction in erosion and sedimentation in Sandy Run Removal of sanitary sewer line from stream bed, which will prevent potential failure and associated contamination of Sandy Run and future utility work from needing to occur in the stream bed Restoration of approximately 0.6 acres of riparian buffer habitat Creation of approximately 0.15 acres of wildflower meadow Recommended Roychester Alternative 2a: Proposed Action with Daylighting Sandy Run Provide all the benefits of the proposed action and additional ecological benefits by reconnecting an additional 150 feet of Sandy Run with the floodplain Conflicts with recreational uses Not recommended Roychester Alternative 2b: Proposed Action with Wetland Enhancement near Corinthian Avenue Creation of approximately 0.3 acres of biofiltration area planted with wetland species All the benefits of the proposed action and additional ecological benefits by enhancing wetlands, if successful Hydrology at this location is not appropriate for wetlands; there is a low potential for success Not recommended Roychester Alternative 2c: Proposed Action with Storm water Improvements at Corinthian Avenue All the benefits of the Alternative 2 Existing infrastructure is sufficient (i.e., low potential for improvement) Potential conflicts with native riparian plantings undertaken by Abington Township.
+Alternative Benefits Potential Issues Conclusion Roychester Alternative 1: No action None Will not provide any ecological or societal benefit Not recommended Roychester Alternative 2: Stream Restoration, including: Bank Stabilization, Sanitary Sewer Relocation, Riparian Zone Enhancement, and potential Upland Native Plantings Improvement of 0.6 acres of riparian buffer, 0.15 acres of wildflower meadow, and streambank stabilization would reduce erosion, sedimentation, and nutrients in Sandy Run and improve wildlife habitat.
+Removal of sanitary sewer line from stream bed will prevent potential failure and associated contamination of Sandy Run and future utility work in the stream bed.
+Recommended Roychester Alternative 2a: Proposed Action with Daylighting Sandy Run Provide all the benefits of the proposed action and additional ecological benefits by reconnecting an additional 150 feet of Sandy Run with the floodplain Conflicts with recreational uses Not recommended

+Alternative Benefits Potential Issues Conclusion Roychester Alternative 2b: Proposed Action with Wetland Enhancement near Corinthian Avenue Creation of approximately 0.3 acres of biofiltration area planted with wetland species All the benefits of the proposed action and additional ecological benefits by enhancing wetlands, if successful Hydrology at this location is not appropriate for wetlands; there is a low potential for success Not recommended Roychester Alternative 2c: Proposed Action with Storm Water Improvements at Corinthian Avenue All the benefits of the Alternative 2 Existing infrastructure is sufficient (i.e., low potential for improvement) Potential conflicts with native riparian plantings undertaken by Abington Township.
 Not recommended Roychester Alternative 2d: Proposed Action with High Flow Diversion to Skating Rink All the benefits of the proposed action Conflicts with recreational uses Not recommended